Adam Bair's Consumer Protection Resources

 How security deposit law generally works

 Almost every state has a security deposit statute.
-The exact rules differ, but the structure is similar enough that you can plan around it before you check the specific law of your state.
+The exact rules differ.
+The structure is similar enough that you can plan around it before you check your state's rules.

 In general, the statute requires the landlord to:

-1. Hold the deposit in some specified way during the tenancy.
-Some states require a separate account; some require interest; some require neither.
+1. Hold the deposit in some set way during the lease.
+Some states require a separate account.
+Some require interest.
+Some require neither.

 2. Inspect the unit at move-out, usually with notice to the tenant.

-3. Within a fixed window after move-out, return the deposit or send a written, itemized statement of any deductions.
-The window is most commonly fourteen, twenty-one, or thirty days, but check your state.
+3. Within a set window after move-out, return the deposit or send a written, itemized list of any deductions.
+The window is most often 14, 21, or 30 days.
+Check your state.

-4. Refund any unused portion of the deposit at the same time.
+4. Refund any unused part of the deposit at the same time.

 If the landlord misses the window, many states impose a penalty.
-Some require the landlord to forfeit the right to keep any of the deposit.
+Some make the landlord forfeit the right to keep any of the deposit.
 Some allow double or triple damages.
 Some allow attorney's fees to the tenant if the tenant has to sue.
-Check your state for the size of the penalty and the procedure for claiming it.
+Check your state for the size of the penalty and the steps to claim it.

 What deductions are allowed

-In general, the landlord can deduct unpaid rent, unpaid utilities the lease made the tenant responsible for, and the cost to repair damage beyond ordinary wear and tear.
-The landlord cannot deduct for ordinary wear and tear, and the landlord cannot deduct for upgrades the landlord chose to make to the unit before re-renting.
+In general, the landlord can deduct unpaid rent.
+Unpaid utilities the lease put on the tenant.
+And the cost to fix damage beyond normal wear and tear.
+The landlord cannot deduct for normal wear and tear.
+The landlord cannot deduct for upgrades they chose to make before re-renting.

-Ordinary wear and tear is the gray zone.
+Normal wear and tear is the gray zone.
 Faded paint after a long tenancy is wear and tear.
 A hole punched in the drywall is damage.
 A worn carpet at the end of its useful life is wear and tear.
 A red wine stain on a one-year-old carpet is damage.
-Courts apply common sense; documentation makes the difference.
+Courts use common sense.
+Proof makes the difference.

 What to do before you move out

 This is where most cases are won or lost.
-The tenant who shows up to a security-deposit dispute with photos, a clean walk-through, and copies of every email is usually the tenant who gets the money back.
+The tenant who shows up with photos, a clean walk-through, and copies of every email is usually the tenant who gets the money back.

 Do a thorough move-out cleaning